anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Your big opportunity may be right where you are now.
+Quote: You can't blame gravity for falling in love.

-By: Napoleon Hill
+By: Albert Einstein